seventeenlands/seventeenlands.github.io/_posts/2019-07-01-bot-signals.md

 Because players aren’t allowed to communicate during a draft, the only way for a player to know what colors their opponent is drafting is to infer that information from the cards being passed.
 The simplest solution might be to count the number of cards in each color, but there's a lot of variance in that.
 Instead, we get better signal from the card strength.
 If the blue, white, and red cards being passed to a player in the first pack are consistently stronger than the green and black ones, it’s more likely that the person to their right is drafting green and black.
 But what do we mean by "stronger"?

 To evaluate strength, we need to understand how our neighbors value the cards.
 This is challenging to do unless we have lots of data to work with.
 With hundreds of drafts, we can identify the rating of cards based on how late we see each card in a pack on average.
-To illustrate with an example, let's look at *Invading Manticore* in [this draft](https://www.17lands.com/draft/e688e13849bf46bf9e3a7f07f8fa1242).
+To illustrate with an example, let's look at <auto-card>Invading Manticore</auto-card> in [this draft](https://www.17lands.com/draft/e688e13849bf46bf9e3a7f07f8fa1242).
 Throughout the draft, we see it the following times:

 - Pack 1 pick 1
 - Pack 1 pick 9 (indicating no one took this picks 2 through 8)
 - Pack 3 pick 7

 For any card that wheels (i.e. we see it again when the pack comes back around), we ignore the first time we saw it.
-Using just the data from the draft above, the “average available position” for *Invading Manticore* would be 8.0.
-Averaging across all the WAR drafts shared using 17Lands, the actual number for *Invading Manticore* with the Arena bots is 7.6.
+Using just the data from the draft above, the “average available position” for <auto-card>Invading Manticore</auto-card> would be 8.0.
+Averaging across all the WAR drafts shared using 17Lands, the actual number for <auto-card>Invading Manticore</auto-card> with the Arena bots is 7.6.
 We also have data from hundreds of Magic Online drafts with human drafters to compare to, provided by [Magic Pro Tools](https://magicprotools.com/).
-Averaging across those human drafters, that number for *Invading Manticore* is 6.2.
-A great card like *Spark Harvest* is usually only available in the first couple of picks, and its number is 3.0.
+Averaging across those human drafters, that number for <auto-card>Invading Manticore</auto-card> is 6.2.
+A great card like <auto-card>Spark Harvest</auto-card> is usually only available in the first couple of picks, and its number is 3.0.

 To turn this “average available position” into a number representing the strength of the cards being passed, we scale this number to be between 0 (lowest valued) and 1 (highest valued), and then square it to account for good cards being significantly more valuable than mediocre cards.
 The table below shows this value for a sample of *War of the Spark* cards for Arena drafts logged on 17Lands between May 9 (the most recent announced update to the bots) and June 20 and from the sample of MTGO drafts uploaded to Magic Pro Tools.